coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 The characteristics of poisons are summarized on Table: Poisons.
 Terms on the table are defined below.

-*Type:* The poison's method of delivery (contact, ingested, inhaled, or via an injury) and the Fortitude save DC to avoid the poison's damage.
+*Type:* The poison’s method of delivery (contact, ingested, inhaled, or via an injury) and the Fortitude save DC to avoid the poison’s damage.

 *Initial Damage:* The damage the character takes immediately upon failing his saving throw against this poison.
 Ability damage is